nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_RADIO_BUTTONS.md

 ## Render Sizes and Styles

-Once you show metals, also render the components that show the options for diamond sizes and ring styles.
+Once you show metals, also render the components that show the options for diamond sizes and jewelry styles.

 ## The Map Array Method